elusivecodes/FyreServer/README.md

 **Has Cookie**

-Determine if a cookie has been set.
+Determine whether a cookie has been set.

 - `$name` is a string representing the cookie name.